UMS Research Reinvestment Fund

 - Up to $2k materials, supplies and travel

-*No limit on # of students
+*limit of 1 students per application

 Graduate Student Assistantships: Applications will be accepted between December 22, 2016 and January 10, 2017 by 4:30pm.